The standard

 - 1 connected repo

-- Weekly drift reviews
+- Weekly contributor-ranked reports

 - Shareable report links